Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that front-loads the action ('Lint') and clearly conveys the purpose.
-It is moderately concise but could be slightly shorter without losing meaning.
+The description is a single sentence that front-loads the main action ('lint') and goal.
+It is concise with no wasted words.
+However, it could be slightly more structured by separating the guardrail check from the return value for clarity.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.